DBremen/DirksWiki/docs/Personal_Development/Happy.md

 -   Don't judge the outcome after it occurred and accept it, even if it
     > is not the outcome you desired

--   Keep it mind that previously perceived negative outcomes turned into
+-   Keep in mind that previously perceived negative outcomes turned into
     > positive ones

 -   Look for opportunities that a negative outcome might have